theMILOlab/SPTCR-Seq-Pipeline/README.md

 ## Running Pipeline

 ### Overview:
-The Computational Workflow is compromised of two major steps:
+The Computational Workflow compromises two major steps:

-        1. Preprocessing Reads (2_Preprocess_Reads.sh)
+        1. Preprocessing Reads (2_Preprocess_Reads.sh), includes:
+           1. Orientation and Trimming of Nanopore Reads
+           2. UMI Region Extraction & Demultiplexing
+           3. Primary Annotation

-        2. Cluster & Correct Reads (3_Cluster_Correct.sh)
+        2. Cluster & Correct Reads (3_Cluster_Correct.sh), includes:
+           1. Read Grouping by Arrangement
+           2. Correction of T-Cell Receptor Reads by SPOA
+           3. Summary & UMI Correction of Output

 When Calling SPTCR_Full_Pipeline.sh with the indicated args, these scripts will be called sequentially with standard args.
 This is the recommended form to call SPTCR_Pipeline.
 If you want more control of the intermediate steps or reuse already calculated preprocessed reads, then you have to call the scripts sequentially.